tomnomnom/Pwas/README.md

 Pwas
 ====

-A small and naive webserver written in PHP.
+A small and naive web application server written in PHP.
 Do *not* use this in production; or on any public facing server - that would be a very bad idea.
+I wrote this a couple of years ago to improve my understanding of HTTP and I've decided to work on it some more for fun.

 Requirements
 ------------
 * PHP 5.3.\*
   * pcntl
   * sockets
+* PHPUnit (if you want to run the tests)

 Examples
 --------